openoms/joininbox/FAQ.md

 ## SSH through Tor from Linux
 On a RaspiBlitz
-* since v1.4 there is a script to create a hidden service on your blitz:
+* use the existing script to create a hidden service on your blitz:
-`./config.scripts/internet.hiddenservice.sh ssh 22 22`
+`./config.scripts/tor.onion-service.sh ssh 22 22`
 * get the Hidden Service address to connect to with:
 `sudo cat /mnt/hdd/tor/ssh/hostname`